AstrobioMike/AstrobioMike.github.io/unix/things-I-like-to-have-set-up.md

 I like to change the part after the @ symbol (what is set by `\h` in the above right now) so that it is exactly whatever I need to type when I `ssh` into the machine.
 And I like to change the part after the colon (which is set by `\w` in the above) so that it is the full, absolute path, rather than the path starting from the home location (which is what `\w` gives us).

-So if i `ssh` into the machine like this, for example:
+So if I `ssh` into the machine like this, for example:

 ```bash
 ssh mike@microbialomics.org